SeonghwanSeo/RxnFlow/README.md

           self.task = MOGFNTask(self.cfg)
   ```

-- Finetuning a pre-trained model
+- Finetuning a pre-trained model (non-MOGFN)

-  We observed that the pre-training can be helpful for initial model training.
+  We observed that pre-training can be helpful for initial model training.
-  Finetuning can be performed by setting `config.pretrained_model_path`.
+  It can be done by setting `config.pretrained_model_path`:

   ```python
   from rxnflow.utils.download import download_pretrained_weight